CMUSchwartzLab/JointClustering/README.md

 You can also try ``` python mcmc_newll.py ``` if you set all options to default.

 ## Reference
-Fu et al. Joint clustering of single cell sequencing and fluorescencein situ hybridization data to infer tumor copy number phylogenies (in preparation)
+[1] X. Fu et al. Joint clustering of single cell sequencing and fluorescencein situ hybridization data to infer tumor copy number phylogenies (in preparation)
+[2] S. A. Chowdhury, S. E. Shackney, K. Heselmeyer-Haddad, T. Ried, A. A. Sch ̈affer, and R. Schwartz.
+Phylogeneticanalysis of multiprobe fluorescence in situ hybridization data from tumor cell populations.
+InBioinformatics,volume 29, 2013.
+[3] E. M. Gertz, S. A. Chowdhury, W.-J. Lee, D. Wangsa, K. Heselmeyer-Haddad, T. Ried, R. Schwartz, and A. A.Sch ̈affer.
+FISHtrees 3.0: Tumor Phylogenetics Using a Ploidy Probe.PLOS ONE, 11(6):e0158569, 6 2016.
+[4] C. Zhang, M. Rabiee, E. Sayyari, and S. Mirarab.
+ASTRAL-III: Polynomial time species tree reconstruction from partially resolved gene trees.BMC Bioinformatics,2018.